 Overnight Breakfast Casserole

 This Sausage Egg Breakfast casserole is delicious for breakfast or brunch for a large family.
 You can save yourself some time in the morning by prepping the egg breakfast casserole the night before and storing it in the fridge overnight.
-Then in the morning you can only add the scrambled eggs and pour it over the casserole and bake the sweet potato egg bake in the oven.
+Then in the morning you can only add the whisked eggs and pour it over the casserole and bake the sweet potato egg bake in the oven.
 You can have a delicious breakfast for your whole family in about 30 minutes.
 It’s very hands-off and you can use the time to get a pot of coffee going.

 Can You Freeze Sausage Casserole